MicrosoftDocs/Viva/Viva/engage/eac-as-access-eac.md

 #### Corporate communicators permissions

 Corporate communicators can perform these tasks:

 **Create campaigns**

 **Manage campaigns**

 - Publish draft campaigns to be **Active** and viewable to all users in the network
 - Set Active campaigns to **Ended** when a campaign is finished
 - Republish reoccurring campaigns from **Ended** to **Active**
-- Delete campaigns that aren't relevant or created by mistake
+- Delete campaigns that aren't relevant or were created by mistake
-- Update assets on a campaign page such as: Goal tracker, cover photo, theme colors for the campaign hashtag, pinned posts, pinned resources and links
+- Update assets on a campaign page such as: goal tracker, cover photo, theme colors for the campaign hashtag, pinned posts, pinned resources and links

 **View campaign analytics**

-**Identify leaders** and **manage their audiences**
+**Identify leaders** and

+**Manage a leader's audiences**

 ## Configure your tenant